Gadsden State Community College

 Once you get your FSA ID, will you still be required to use your Federal Student Aid PIN?
 No. Your FSA ID will replace your PIN as the way to confirm your identity when accessing your financial aid information through certain U.S. Department of Education websites.
 When logging into these websites, you will be required to enter only your FSA ID (username and password).

 Remember, the FSA ID that students, parents and borrowers must use to log into certain U.S. Department of Education websites began May 10, 2015.
-Step by step instructions created by FSA can be found at How to Create an FSA ID.
+Step by step instructions created by FSA can be found at How to Create an FSA ID or watch their How-to video.
 If you have more questions, please visit one of the Financial Aid Offices.

 You must request the federal